Mabitac: Etymology

-Mabitac was an excellent hunting ground for wild game three centuries ago.
-Native hunters used numerous cave-ins or trap-ins called "bitag" in the local language.
-Hence, the place was referred to as "Mabitag" meaning "a place with many traps".
+Mabitac was once known as an abundant hunting ground for wild game several centuries ago.
+Early inhabitants used numerous traps, locally called bitag, to catch animals.
+As a result, the area came to be known as “Mabitag,” meaning “a place with many traps,” which eventually evolved into its present name, Mabitac.

 History

 The first Spaniards who came to this place were the friars who established the first Spanish settlement in the area and began to Christianize the local population.
 The Spaniards, having difficulty in pronouncing the "G" consonant, called this place "Mabitac" whenever they mentioned this place.
 Eventually, the name found its way in the official records and maps of Laguna made by Spanish cartographers and mariners who chartered the coastal areas of Laguna de Bay.

 This town was formerly a barrio of Siniloan, an immediate neighboring town.
-It became an independent municipality only in the year 1611, not by legislation, but by mutual agreement by and between the Spanish friars of both towns who were then the influential ruling class.
+It became an independent municipality in 1611, not by legislation, but by mutual agreement between the Spanish friars of both towns who were then the influential ruling class.
+The 1818 Spanish census recorded the area having 525 native families and three Spanish-Filipino families.

 Mabitac was the site of a battle in the Philippine–American War, when on September 17, 1900, Filipinos under General Juan Cailles defeated an American force commanded by Colonel Benjamin F. Cheatham.